shikha1108/notes/java.md

 ### Java theory questions:

 ### Garbage collection
-It automatically reclaims memory by identifying and removing unreachable objects, managed by the Java Virtual Machine (JVM).
+It automatically removes unreachable objects, managed by the Java Virtual Machine (JVM).

 ### Abstract classes
 A class which is declared with the abstract keyword is known as an abstract class in Java.